 Nevertheless I think the criticism is a little unfair these days as Wine Advocate has a much bigger team including well-known Brit, Neal Martin, and covers a much broader range of wine styles.
 I can't say that I have noticed any discrimination against the more elegant style of wine.

 I tend to see more scores in the 80s than in the 90s from Wine Spectator, 85-89 being "Very good: a wine with special qualities" and 80-84 "Good: a solid, well-made wine".
 They also publish a list of Top 100 Wines each year.
-The 2013 vintage of our lovely Arnaldo Caprai Grechante Grechetto 2015 features in the Top Wines of 2016 list with a score of 90, 90-94 being "Outstanding: a wine of superior character and style".
+The 2013 vintage of the Arnaldo Caprai Grechante Grechetto (no longer in stock) features in the Top Wines of 2016 list with a score of 90, 90-94 being "Outstanding: a wine of superior character and style".
 If the top 100 wines score from 90 to 97 then it makes sense that some really great wines score in the 80s.
 As with Robert Parker though, my advice would be not to look below 85.

 Sometimes Wine Spectator gives a score as a range e.g. 90-94 which means that the wine was tasted in barrel and gives them a little wiggle room for how the wine will develop before and after it is released.

 Also worthy of a mention are...